Shia Islam in Yemen

-Shia Islam in Yemen is practiced by a substantial minority of the population, with the vast majority of Shia Muslims in Yemen being Zaydi, while a minority are Twelver and Isma'ili.
-Sunni Muslims make up 65% percent of Yemen, while 35% of the country are Shia Muslims.
+Shia Islam in Yemen is practiced by a substantial minority of the population, with the vast majority of Shia Muslims in Yemen being Zaydi, while a minority are Isma'ili.
+Sunni Muslims make up 55–65% percent of Yemen, while 35–40% of the country are Shia Muslims.
 These Shia Muslims are predominantly concentrated in the northwestern regions of the country, including the capital and major cities that are some of the most densely populated areas of Yemen.

 Historically, the Zaydi Muslims ruled Yemen for a thousand years until 1962.
 During this time, they fiercely defended their independence, resisting foreign powers such as the Umayyads, Egypt, and the Ottomans, who aimed to control Lower Yemen and expand their rule northward.
 The Zaydi branch of Islam, known as the Fivers, is a sect almost exclusively prevalent in Yemen, making it a distinctive feature of the religion in Yemen.

 Population

 Religion in Yemen primarily consists of two major Islamic branches.
 According to the CIA's World Factbook, approximately 65% of the population practices Sunni Islam, while around 35% adhere to Shia Islam.
 The vast majority of the Shia population are Zaydi, with minorities of Isma'ili Shias.
-Collectively, Yemeni Shias account for third of the country's 25 million people.
+Collectively, Yemeni Shias account for third of the country's 40 million people.

 Zaydi Muslims are predominantly located in the north and northwest regions of Yemen, while Shafi'is, a Sunni school of thought, are prevalent in the south and southeast.
 In addition to the Islamic population, Yemen is home to a small number of Christians, estimated to number 3,000, as well as only 5 Jews.